-"Easy, great tasting tuna coated with sesame seeds, and quickly seared.
-This tuna is served rare, so be sure to use a good quality fresh tuna."
+This sesame-seared tuna is an easy, great-tasting dish.
+Fresh tuna steaks are coated with sesame seeds, then quickly seared and served rare, so be sure to use good quality fresh tuna.

 This was a great recipe, with some recommendations.
 I added a little more honey, less sesame oil(would use a tablespoon or less), definitely used mirin, soy sauce(low sodium - it's what I have) and rice wine vinegar.
 Some wasabi paste added to the marinade and dipping sauce is a must for some zip.
 I cut the steaks so that they are about 1/2 to 3/4" thick and sear for about 40 seconds.
 If they are thicker they burn before they even cook a little - I like them pink, not red in the middle.
 Preheat cast iron, but be sure to turn down the head to medium high or you will have smoke and smoke alarms going off.
 Sesame Seeds - don't bother - I've tried it both ways, they don't add much, and they pop all over the place when you sear the steaks and make a mess. ( I lightly toasted them first - so if you have to have them - toast them, then dip the seared steaks just before you serve, and save yourself a lot of clean up.
 I served with plain rice or long grain and wild rice.
 Great to sop up the dipping sauce.